holly-hacker/atelier-data/README.md

 This repo contains information extracted from the Atelier series by Gust.

-While some data in this repo may be extracted automatically using specialized tooling, some of it is extracted by hand.
-If you spot any errors, please open an issue or a pull request.
+While some data in this repo is extracted automatically using [specialized tooling](https://github.com/holly-hacker/atelier-data-extractor), some of it is extracted by hand.
+If you spot any errors, please create an issue or open a pull request.

 ## License